chatterjeemayuri-prog/chatterjeemayuri-prog/README.md

 ## Customer Churn Prediction
 Predictive modelling project using machine learning techniques in Python to identify customers at risk of churn and support retention analytics.

+## Regression Model Diagnostics in R
+Implementation of regression diagnostics, residual analysis, and model validation workflows for statistical modelling and inference.

 # Tools & Technologies